alexellis/derek/README.md

 # derek
 It's derek.
 Nice to meet you.
+I'd like to help you with Pull Requests on your project.

 ## How do I work?